Our carbon emissions are low compared to other sectors, but they’re still our biggest environmental impact.

 We follow a rigorous process to calculate our carbon emissions, using DEFRA guidelines, and we report them in our voluntary annual operational scorecard.
 We also participate in the voluntary CDP, as well as the UK Carbon Reduction Commitment.
 We’ve held the Carbon Trust standard since 2009, for measuring, managing and reducing our carbon emissions, and in 2013 we achieved the standard for the third time.

 The environmental impacts of our business represent both a business risk and opportunity.

 For instance, our clients increasingly expect us to actively manage our carbon emissions and our reputation is influenced by our approach to being a responsible business.
-So effectively tackling our carbon footprint also gives us a chance to innovate and strengthen our brand as a sustainability leader, differentiating us from competitors.
+So, effectively tackling our carbon footprint also gives us a chance to innovate and strengthen our reputation as a sustainability leader, differentiating us from competitors.
 We also know from our internal analysis that it improves employee engagement and increases their view of the firm as a great place to work.

 On the other hand, climate change poses other potential risks to our business including disruption to travel or energy, both which are integral to the operation of our business.